Pneumonia is an infection of the lungs. It affects the small airways and air sacs.

 The infection or inhaled substance causes irritation and swelling in the deeper areas of the lungs.
 Pus or other fluids can also build up in the area.
 The swelling and fluid make it difficult for oxygen to pass from the lungs to the blood.

-Pneumonia may cause respiratory symptoms, such as: Cough, which may or may not produce mucus Wheezing—a hoarse whistling soundRapid breathingShortness of breath, may cause flaring of nose
+Pneumonia may cause respiratory symptoms, such as: Cough, which may or may not produce mucus Wheezing—a hoarse whistling soundRapid breathingShortness of breath, may cause nasal flaring

 It may also cause nonrespiratory symptoms, such as: Chest painReduced activity levelsIrritabilityLack of appetite or difficulty feeding—may lead to dehydrationFeverVomitingAbdominal pain Bluish gray color around the nose, lips, or fingernails—severe cases